yous/dotfiles/README.md

 ### Adblock Plus

-To use [Adblock Plus][] filter, install its browser plugin and add subscription with the url:
+To use [Adblock Plus][] filter, install its browser plugin and add subscription as 'YousList' with the url:

 ```
 https://raw.githubusercontent.com/yous/config/master/adblock.txt